 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal punish a standard container that was not built for the load.
-We route a 30-yard low-wall bin with reinforced sides and a heavier floor plate to these jobs; this ensures the material does not buckle the steel.
-We cap the fill volume below the visual rim to keep axle weight legal: we then move the load via lowboy.
-Check our general construction debris service for mixed loads.
+Concrete tile, natural slate, and standing-seam metal weigh heavily on a standard bin; they punish a container not built for the load.
+We route a 30-yard low-wall unit with reinforced sides and a heavier floor plate to handle these materials.
+We set the fill volume well below the visual rim: this ensures axle weight stays legal for our lowboy transport.
+For less dense materials, please see our general construction debris service for mixed loads.

 Same-day Pickup for Fast Roof Project Turnover